LeanKurtEscano/LeanKurtEscano/README.md

 **What I'm up to:**
 - 🚀 Building AI-powered applications that solve real problems
 - 🧠 Experimenting with LangChain, vector databases, and RAG systems and other AI Tools
-- 📱 Creating seamless mobile experiences
+- 📱 Creating seamless Web and Mobile experiences
 - 🎯 learning every day

 <br clear="right"/>